 Anatomical differences between men and women can influence the number of Botox units needed.
 Men typically have larger, stronger facial muscles, particularly in the forehead and between the brows.
 Because of this, they often require a higher dose to achieve the same level of muscle relaxation and wrinkle reduction as women.
 While the majority of Botox users are women, the treatment is increasingly popular among men who want to maintain a sharp, youthful appearance.
 An experienced injector will always tailor the dose to the individual’s muscle mass, regardless of gender.

-Your Treatment History
+Why Your Botox History Matters

 Your experience with Botox also helps determine your dose.
 If it’s your first time, your provider might start with a more conservative number of units to see how your muscles respond.
 It’s always better to add more later if needed.
 On the other hand, if you’ve been getting treatments regularly, your provider has a good baseline to work from.
 Many people find that with consistent treatments every three to four months, their muscles become “trained” to stay relaxed, sometimes allowing for a slightly lower dose over time to maintain their results.

-Your Unique Facial Anatomy
+Tailoring Botox to Your Facial Anatomy

 No two faces are the same, and your unique features are a major factor in your treatment plan.
 Things like the structure of your face, the natural symmetry (or asymmetry) of your expressions, your metabolism, and your skin’s condition all play a role.
 An experienced provider will carefully study your facial anatomy to place each injection precisely where it will be most effective.
 This ensures that your results complement your natural features, allowing you to still look like yourself—just a smoother, more refreshed version.